LEADING OFF: Final day of funky uniforms, Yankees-Dodgers

 Francisco Cervelli and the NL East-leading Braves try for a three-game sweep at Citi Field and their eighth straight win.

 Cervelli was an instant hit in his Atlanta debut with two doubles, a single and three RBIs during a 9-5 victory over the Mets on Saturday night.
 Released this week after batting .193 for Pittsburgh, the 33-year-old catcher joined the Braves before the game.
+In his first game in the majors since May 25, he also threw out a runner trying to steal second in a key spot.

 Atlanta lefty Dallas Keuchel (4-5, 4.14 ERA) starts the series finale against left-hander Steven Matz (8-7, 4.18).